ShmooDude/shmoodude.github.io/index.md

 I am currently in my final semester as a Master's Student at NCSU in the statistics program.
-This blog will contain informatione as I learn about concepts and techniques for data science.
+This blog will contain information as I learn about concepts and techniques for data science.

 ---